brave-intl/publishers/README.md

    Your version of Node must be v11.15.0 or earlier.
 For a node version manager, try [NVM](https://github.com/nvm-sh/nvm).

 8. Install [git-secrets](https://github.com/awslabs/git-secrets) with `brew install git-secrets` This prevents AWS keys from being committed.
-9. (Optional) Get an `env.sh` file from another developer which contains development-mode bash env exports and `source` that file.
+9. (Optional) Get a `.env` file from another developer which contains development-mode env vars.
 You can start developing without this, but some functionality may be limited.
 10. Install **Rails**: `gem install rails`

     **Be sure to restart your terminal before continuing.**